snap-stanford/snap-python/doc/source/reference/GetAnf.rst

 - *MxDist*: int (input)
     Maximum number of hops the algorithm spreads from SrcNId

-- *isDir*: bool (input)
+- *IsDir*: boolean (input)
-    Whether to treat the links as directed or undirected
+    Indicates whether the edges should be considered directed or undirected.

 - *Napprox*: int (input)
     Quality of approximation.
 See the ANF paper.